AUGMXNT/quartz/content/_index.md

 ---
-title: AUGMXNT Digital Garden
+title: AUGMXNT PKB
 ---

-We'll be using this to publish information on [perfi](/perfi) and other defi related information.
+Welcome to the AUGMXNT Public Knowledge Base.

 ## Content Lists
 If you prefer browsing the contents of this site through a list instead of a graph, you can find content lists here too: